 Let go and allow someone else to hold the reins of responsibility.
 Your company cannot grow the way you really want it to grow if you don’t take some things off your plate.
 Until you realize there are other people out there whose working standards are just as high as yours, you will never be able to enjoy the kind of project manager who is perfect for your company.

 The kind of workers you have determines the kind of project manager you need.
-Make sure that you know your workers before hiring a project manager.
-Your manager needs to be well-versed in everything you want them to be.
+Make sure that you know the workers before hiring a project manager.
+The manager needs to be well-versed in everything you want them to be.

 Wade Harman is a content writing wizard with an M.A. in Cognitive Psychology.
 He share social media psychology and other marketing tips online related to cognitive trigger response.
 He loves to fish and read comic books for fun, to get the creative juices flowing.